nevenjovanovic/aspasia/README.md

 # Aspasia - historical languages and literatures in translingual digital space

-Additional material on the application for the HERA Joint Research Programme "Public Spaces: Culture and Integration in Europe" (October 2017)
+Additional documentation of the application for the HERA Joint Research Programme "Public Spaces: Culture and Integration in Europe" (October 2017)

 ## A list of Open Source contributions of PL and PI partners